CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 ----
 **Action:** Pull down your collaborator's most recent additions.

-1. First, verify that you did indeed close the previous issue.
+1. Do not proceed with this step until your instructor has verified that it's OK to go on!
+(You pinged them in the last step, remember?)
 1. Before pulling down changes, verify that you don't have any uncommitted changes locally.
 Run `git status` and look for the phrase, "nothing to commit".
 1. Next, pull their changes down using `git pull upstream main`.
 1. Uh oh, there seems to be an issue.
 When we pulled down those changes, the message "CONFLICT (content): Merge conflict in dryville_story.md" appeared.
 We must have been editing the same line of the file as our collaborator.